jeremysb1/jeremysb1/README.md

 I'm Jeremy, I am passionate about the intersection of data, strategy, and innovation.

-My work focuses on identifying and implementing new opportunities that drive business growth.
+My work focuses on converting data into competitive advantages.

 I mostly work with Python and Machine Learning.